hoo12F/typewriterytmod/README.md

 ### About
 As you can see, this is my first mod.I barely know any commands in CSS and HTML, but i decided to hop in anyway.
 Don't expect much, cause only know 5% of the whole HTML language and 0.00001% of the whole CSS language, and i did not take any tutorials on modding stuff.
 I only just played around with the CSS and then decided to just change one thing instead because the IDE i was using did not load some elements and the whole thing (probably because my computer is like a chromebook or there was too much lines for the IDE to handle).
 All the things a modified in the CSS part was ugly anyways, so that doesn't really matter.
 By the way some things might not work, if you find any bugs please report to me!
+This mod changes some of the youtube fonts, like the suggestions and time.

 **Email: zyphuerz@gmail.com**
 ---